common-workflow-language/user_guide/src/topics/outputs.md

 hello.txt
 ```

-And now invoke `cwl-runner` with the tool wrapper and the input object on the command line:
+And now invoke `cwl-runner` with the tool description and the input object on the command line:

 ```{code-block} console
 $ cwl-runner tar.cwl tar-job.yml